- the subject contains Segregation

 Scope and Contents This collection contains interviews regarding Latinx experiences in Chattanooga, Tennessee recorded in 2019.

-Scope and Contents This collection documents the activities of LeRoy A. Martin, president of the University of Chattanooga from 1959 through 1966.
+Scope and Contents This series documents the activities of LeRoy A. Martin, president of the University of Chattanooga from 1959 through 1966.
 The dates of the files within this collection range from 1944-1969, though the bulk of the files relate to LeRoy A. Martin's years as the president of the University of Chattanooga.
-He employed an alphabetical filing system using alphabetical office files, combining a wide range of subjects.
-This collection contains office files, correspondence, reports, schedules,...
+He employed an alphabetical filing system using alphabetical office files which include a wide range of subjects and document types, including correspondence, reports, schedules, leaflets,...

 Dates: 1959 - 1966